 Why become a nun?

-A girl usually became a nun in the Middle Ages for one of two reasons:
+In Medieval England, a girl would usually become a nun for one of two reasons:

 What becoming a nun meant in Medieval England